Jonathan-Zollinger/gracker/readme.md

     - e.g. `Create configuration`
     - e.g. `Test Configuration`
     - e.g. `Delete Configuration`
-  - Methods should be written in tandem with unit, negative, and appropriate end to end testing
+  - Methods should be written in tandem with unit, negative, and appropriate end-to-end testing
     - After writing a test to perform as expected, make sure if it isn't configured as expected it fails
     - When catching exceptions, catch specific exceptions, log the error and throw a new exception so the test fails
     - Use logging frequently, it helps to quickly debug code and write tests (every method should have logging)
     - Add unit tests to try and break your method.
-    - You wont always have an opportunity to add end to end testing, but add them where needed.
+    - You won't always have an opportunity to add end-to-end testing, but add them where needed.
         - Merge requests will be denied if appropriate testing isn't written
   - Selenium code should use the Page Object Model making each page a class
     - Use inheritance to pull in common variables and methods for your product